hsflabstanford/vegan-meta/README.md

 A very initial draft is available on the [EA Forum](https://forum.effectivealtruism.org/posts/k9qqGZtmWz3x4yaaA/environmental-and-health-appeals-are-the-most-effective); first draft of code and data are [available on Code Ocean](https://doi.org/10.24433/CO.6020578.v1).

+## paper
+  * `./manuscript/MAP-reduction-meta.Rmd` is the in-progress paper, along with its `.bib` file and style file, etc.

 ## code
   * `./manuscript/MAP-reduction-meta.Rmd` is the in-progress paper, its `.bib` file and style file, etc.
   * `./scripts/*.R` is where most of the actual R code lives. `figures.R`, `functions.R`, `libraries.R`, `load-data.R`, `red-and-processed-meat.R`, and `tables.R` are the main scripts.